 Other marine life to look out for in Iceland boats

 While whale watching is one of the main Iceland attractions, visitors may also encounter other marine life on their tours, like seals basking on the rocky shores or sea birds diving for fish.
-White beaked dolphins harbor porpoises and whales white beaked dolphins also live in the waters close to Iceland throughout the entire year.
+White beaked dolphins harbor porpoises, and whales also live in the waters close to Iceland throughout the entire year.

 Harbour porpoises can grow up to 1.8 meters in length.
 They are dark grey in colour and have a small, triangular dorsal fin.
 Porpoises are known for their shy behaviour, which can make them difficult to spot.
 But a trained guide on a whale-watching tour will be able to point them out to you.